dib-lab/2020-paper-sourmash-gather/manuscript.md

 differences from containment estimate to ground truth (exact).**
 Each method is evaluated for $k=\{21,31,51\}$, except for `Mash` with $k=51$, which is unsupported.
-](images/containment.svg "Containment estimation between FracMinHash, CMash, and mash screen"){#fig:containment}
+](images/containment.svg "Containment estimation between sourmash, CMash, and mash screen"){#fig:containment}

 Figure @fig:containment shows containment analysis of genomes in this metagenome, with low-coverage and contaminant genomes (as described in [@doi:10.1101/155358] and